 To tell the difference between the two, it might be helpful to consider all the evidence, not just the evidence that confirms your suspicions or beliefs.

 Like mental filters, discounting the positive involves a negative bias in thinking.
 As the name suggests, discounting the positive essentially means that you

 People who tend to discount the positive don’t ignore or overlook something positive.
 Instead, they explain it away as a fluke or sheer luck.

-When people find themselves thinking in terms of what “should” and “ought” to be said or done, it’s possible that a cognitive distortion is at work.
+When people find themselves thinking in terms of what

 It’s rarely helpful to chastise yourself with what you “should” be able to do in a given situation.
 “Should” and “ought” statements are often used by the thinker to take on a negative view of their life.